phpbench/tabular/docs/introduction.md

 invoice, a report) from an XML data source.

-If you ever thought "I could do this task in a spreadsheet, but doing it in code is a pain in the ass" then this library is for you.
+If you ever thought "I could do this task in a spreadsheet, but doing it in code is a pain in the ass and completely unmaintainable" then this library is for you.

 It allows you to: